nanobox-io/nanobox-guides/articles/nodejs/feathers/from-scratch.md

 # install feathers so you can use it to generate your application
 npm install -g feathers-cli

-# cd into the /tmp dir to create an app
-cd /tmp

-# generate the feathers app
+# generate the feathers app; follow the prompts to create your application
 feathers generate

-# copy the generated app into the project
+# exit the yarn console
-cp -ar ./myapp/. /app
+exit

-# exit the console
+# exit the nanobox console
 exit
 ```